Ep# 12 An Interview with Rohit Chakravarty and Pritha Dey.

 [Photos courtesy: Rohit Chakravarty.
 Top-L-R Clockwise: Leisler’s Bat (Nyctalus leisleri), Eastern Barbastelle (Barbastella darjelingensis), .Woolly Horseshoe Bat (Rhinolophus luctus), Kashmir Long-eared Bat (Plecotus wardi), Pearson’s Horseshoe Bat (Rhinolophus pearsonii)]

 Lalitha Krishnan: Hi.
-You’re listening to Episode 12 of Heart of Conservation Podcast.
+You’re listening to Episode 12 of the Heart of Conservation Podcast.
 Your very own podcast from the Himalaya.
-I’m your host Lalitha Krishnan bringing you stories that keep you connect to our natural world.
+I’m your host Lalitha Krishnan bringing you stories that keep you connected to our natural world.
 Today for the first time I am speaking to an interesting young researcher-couple who are both experts in their fields.
 Pritha Dey and Rohit Chakravarty.
 Pritha’s doctoral work included the study of insect biodiversity loss due to anthropogenic disturbances.
-My second guest is Pritha’s husband is Rohit Chakravarty.
-He is a bat biologist currently pursuing a Ph.D. at the Institute for Zoo and Wildlife Research, in Berlin.
+My second guest is Pritha’s husband, Rohit Chakravarty.
+He is a bat biologist currently pursuing a PhD at the Institute for Zoo and Wildlife Research, in Berlin.
 I met Pritha during a butterfly workshop in Devalsari, Uttarakhand and her knowledge and presentation on moths just blew me away.
 And so, I invited them to be guests on my show.

 Pritha, Rohit, thank you so much for being on Heart of Conservation Podcast.
 It’s so fascinating to interview researchers anyway but to interview two who are a couple is a special bonus, I think.
 It’s intriguing that both of you are researching nocturnal creatures.
 Both of you have travelled in Uttarakhand in pursuit of your subjects.
 Let’ start with the basics.
 So Pritha, why moths?